nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Prefer desktop apps over other types
 * Prefers typing to mouse interactions

-**Value proposition**: Manage the tracking and distribution of tasks quickly and efficiently.
+**Value proposition**: Manage the members and tasks of a club quickly and efficiently.

 ### User stories